Generic selectors

 So what was Paul talking about?
 Let us put Ephesians 4:26 into context with the preceding verses where Paul addressed relationships between brethren, reminding us that we were once like the gentiles—vain and alienated from God because of the hardness of our own hearts:

-EPHESIANS 4:11-12, 15-26 And He gave some as apostles, and some prophets, and some evangelists; and some, pastors and teachers 12 For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ; … 15 But holding the truth in love, may in all things grow up into Him Who is the Head, even Christ 16 From Whom all the body, fitly framed and compacted together by that which every joint supplies, according to its inner working in the measure of each individual part, is making the increase of the body unto the edifying of itself in love.
-17 So then, I declare and testify this in the Lord that you are no longer to walk even as the rest of the Gentiles are walking, in the vanity of their minds, 18 Having their understanding darkened, being alienated from the life of God through the ignorance that is in them, because of the hardness of their hearts.
-19 They have cast off all feelings, and have given themselves up to licentiousness, to work every uncleanness with insatiable desire.
-20 But you have not so learned Christ; 21 If indeed you have heard Him and have been taught in Him, according to the truth in Jesus: 22 That concerning your former conduct, you put off the old man, which is corrupt according to deceitful lusts; 23 And that you be renewed in the spirit of your mind; 24 And that you put on the new man, which according to God is created in righteousness and holiness of the truth.
-25 Therefore, let each one put away lies and speak the truth with his neighbor because we are members of one another.
-26 When you become angry, do not sin.
-Do not let the sun go down on your anger;
+EPHESIANS 4: 11-12, 15-26 And He Himself gave some to be apostles, some prophets, some evangelists, and some pastors and teachers, 12 for the [perfecting] of the saints for the work of ministry, for the edifying of the body of Christ, … 15 but, speaking the truth in love, may grow up in all things into Him who is the head–Christ– 16 from whom the whole body, joined and knit together by what every joint supplies, according to the effective working by which every part does its share, causes growth of the body for the edifying of itself in love.
+17 This I say, therefore, and testify in the Lord, that you should no longer walk as the rest of the Gentiles walk, in the futility of their mind, 18 having their understanding darkened, being alienated from the life of God, because of the ignorance that is in them, because of the [hardness] of their heart; 19 who, being past feeling, have given themselves over to lewdness, to work all uncleanness with greediness.
+20 But you have not so learned Christ, 21 if indeed you have heard Him and have been taught by Him, as the truth is in Jesus: 22 that you put off, concerning your former conduct, the old man which grows corrupt according to the deceitful lusts, 23 and be renewed in the spirit of your mind, 24 and that you put on the new man which was created according to God, in true righteousness and holiness.
+25 Therefore, putting away lying, “Let each one of you speak truth with his neighbor,” for we are members of one another.
+26 “Be angry, and do not sin”: do not let the sun go down on your wrath,

 Paul said we are to put off the “old man” and walk in righteousness and holiness.
-We are all of the body of Christ and “member of one another” and should not be angry with one another.
+We are all of the body of Christ and “members of one another” and should not be angry with one another.
 Paul is saying that we must put away anger toward our brethren because anger toward one of God’s elect is from an unconverted mind and heart.
 His conclusion in verse 26 was a quote from Psalm 4:4:

-Moreover, when Paul said “do not let the sun go down on your anger,” Paul was telling us to deal with our anger in a timely fashion so it does not fester day after day and lead to a root of bitterness.
+Moreover, when Paul said “do not let the sun go down on your wrath,” Paul was telling us to deal with our anger in a timely fashion so it does not fester day after day and lead to a root of bitterness.
 Paul was a man who dealt with the anger of his earlier years and scripture shows that he later learned to replace anger with agape love.

 God doesn’t want our hearts filled with anger but, rather, to have His peace in us.
 He promises that peace will rule in our hearts if we allow God’s agape love to work in us.
 Jesus Christ overcame all of the hatred and lies that the world threw at Him.
 He experienced far worse than any of us ever has.
 Even so, He promised to leave us with His peace:

-JOHN 14:27 Peace I [Jesus] leave with you; My peace I give to you; not as the world gives do I give it to you.
-Let not your heart be troubled, nor let it fear.
+JOHN 14:27 “Peace I [Jesus Christ] leave with you, My peace I give to you; not as the world gives do I give to you.
+Let not your heart be troubled, neither let it be afraid.

 The whole of chapter 3 of Colossians is a beautiful and encouraging message of putting away anger.
 All anger leads to unrighteousness because it is a selfish and destructive emotion.
 Instead, God wants us to have His peace in the depths of our hearts and minds.

 There is no question that everyone feels angry on occasion.
-Of all people, Paul knew anger at times as did the “sons of thunder” (James and John) who wanted to call down fire on a city because an entire town rejected Jesus (Luke 9:51-56).
-In response, Jesus said “the Son of man did not come to destroy men’s lives, but to save them” (v.
+Of all people, Paul knew anger at times as did the sons of thunder (James and John) who wanted to call down fire on a city because an entire town rejected Jesus (Luke 9:51-56).
+In response, Jesus said, “the Son of Man did not come to destroy men’s lives but to save them.” (v.
 56).
 This, too, is an example that we should also put aside anger toward the people of this world.
 The world has been blinded because it is not yet time for God to call them.
 Many of this world are truly angry with God.
 Others claim there is no God and so despise the very idea that they literally hate any and all believers.
 Still, God’s people must not respond in kind.

 In fact, there is only one case in which anger is justified—when we find sin in ourselves!
 Being angry at our own sins should produce anger within us because we have failed to obey and please God!